1861 May 3rd

 Go to May 4 1861

 USA.
-US President Abraham Lincoln called for 42,000 volunteers for three years’ service and directed an increase in the US Regular Army by the formation of eight new three-battalion regiments of infantry (24 companies each) (11th-18th US Infantry), and one regiment of Regular Army Artillery (5th US Artillery).
+US President Abraham Lincoln called for 42,000 volunteers for three years’ service to restore the Union.
+He also directed an increase in the suize of the US Regular Army by the formation of eight new three-battalion regiments of infantry (24 companies each) (numbered 11th-18th US Infantry), and one regiment of Regular Army Artillery (5th US Artillery).
 This raised the Regular Army’s nominal strength to 22,714 men.
 He also authorised the enlistment of 18,000 seamen for the US Navy.

 Missouri.
-Governor Claiborne Fox Jackson sent a message to the legislature, advising the arming of the state and recommending a sympathetic attitude with the Confederate slave-holding states.
+Governor Claiborne Fox Jackson sent a message to the legislature, advising the arming of the state and recommending a sympathetic attitude towards the Confederate slave-holding states.

 Virginia.
 Governor John Letcher of Virginia issued a call for additional volunteers to strengthen the defence of the state.